networked-aframe/naf-janus-adapter/janus-deployment.md

 Follow at least the [janus-gateway](https://github.com/meetecho/janus-gateway) and the [https://github.com/mozilla/janus-plugin-sfu.git](janus-plugin-sfu) repositories and the [janus mailing-list](https://groups.google.com/g/meetecho-janus) for updates.

+## automatic security upgrades with unattended-upgrades (optional)

+It depends of the security policy and machine image update policy you have.
+If you're using immutable machine image and redeploy image updates regularly, you can skip it.
+Otherwise I advice you to enable security updates automatically.
+This may be already configured or not based on the cloud provider you use.

+Install the packages:

+    apt install unattended-upgrades update-notifier-common

+Edit the file:

+    vi /etc/apt/apt.conf.d/50unattended-upgrades

+and configure:

+    Unattended-Upgrade::Automatic-Reboot "true";
+    Unattended-Upgrade::Automatic-Reboot-Time "08:00";

+Create the file:

+    vi /etc/apt/apt.conf.d/20auto-upgrades

+to add the following content:

+    APT::Periodic::Update-Package-Lists "1";
+    APT::Periodic::Unattended-Upgrade "1";

+This should get you covered, but please verify yourself some days later that the security updates are done!
+You can look at the file `/var/log/apt/history.log` to see if packages has been updated.

+Please note that the components you build in the next section are not covered by this automatic security updates, you will need to verify regularly yourself if there are security issues in those components, rebuild them and restart the service.

 ## Build it

 Here are the build instructions that produced a good working deployment at the